Michael Handler Ruby

-Michael Handler Ruby is an American poet and longtime editor at The Wall Street Journal.
+Michael Handler Ruby (b.
+1957) is an American poet and longtime editor at The Wall Street Journal.
 As a poet, he has primarily identified with surrealism, Language poetry and the New York School, including Bernadette Mayer, whose early books he co-edited.

 Life and career

-Ruby is the son of Myron Ruby and Judith Handler; he had a brother, Sandy Ruby.
+Ruby is the son of Myron Ruby and Judith Handler, and the half-brother of entrepreneur Sandy Ruby and Democratic Party official Alice Germond.
+He was born in 1957 and grew up in South Orange, New Jersey.

 Ruby majored in English and American literature at Harvard College, worked on both campus poetry magazines, padan aram and The Harvard Advocate, and was elected to Phi Beta Kappa in 1979.
 He studied early American literature with Alan Heimert and poetry with Jane Shore, Alan Williamson, Robert Fitzgerald and Seamus Heaney.
 He also was part of a group associated with novelist and conspiracy theorist Harold L. Humes.
 After studying languages in Italy and France and working as a substitute teacher in the Boston public schools, he received an MA in poetry writing in 1983 from Brown University, where he studied with Keith Waldrop.
 He lived with the poet Cynthia Zarin during much of that time.

 He started working as a financial journalist and settled in the Park Slope neighborhood of Brooklyn in 1984.
 Since 1986, he has worked as an editor at The Wall Street Journal in Manhattan, initially covering technology and health, and later U.S. news and politics.
+In 1989, he married art historian Louisa Wood Ruby, who has written about the drawings of Paul Bril and Jan Brueghel the Elder, and who worked at The Frick Collection for many years.